Last Updated on July 14, 2024 by Kravelv

 Cleaning Products

-Laundry detergents, air fresheners, and household cleaners frequently include volatile organic compounds (VOCs) that can be released into the air while they are being used.
+Laundry detergents, air fresheners, and household cleaners frequently include volatile organic compounds (VOCs).
+These VOCs can release into the air while you use these products.

 Bedding and Mattresses

-Certain mattresses, particularly those that are built with polyurethane foam or that have been treated with flame retardants, may produce volatile organic compounds (VOCs).
+Certain mattresses, particularly those built with polyurethane foam or treated with flame retardants, may produce volatile organic compounds (VOCs).

 Personal Care Products

-When stored in areas with inadequate ventilation, personal care products such as perfumes, cosmetics, and toiletries have the potential to emit volatile organic compounds (VOCs) into the air in the bedroom.
+Personal care products such as perfumes, cosmetics, and toiletries emit volatile organic compounds (VOCs) into the air in the bedroom.
+This occurs when people store them in areas with inadequate ventilation.

 Reducing High VOC Level in Bedroom